General Guide

 Migration tip

-If you are leaving Renamer.ai for Zush: download Zush, run a free 5-file demo on a sample folder to verify naming quality on your file types, then buy Pro for $10.
+If you are leaving Renamer.ai for Zush: download Zush, run a free 5-file demo on a sample folder to verify naming quality on your file types, then choose Monthly or One-Time PRO if it fits.
 Cancel the Renamer.ai subscription.
 Your existing renamed files in Renamer.ai stay as-is — they are just files in your filesystem.

 If you are leaving Zush for Renamer.ai: less common, but if you need their web interface, sign up for the free 25-files/month Starter tier first to verify it covers your volume before subscribing.